Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 If for example, you are anxious or triggered by elevators, you may prefer to take the stairs, or make sure to live and work on the bottom floor.
 You might allocate extra time prior to a social event if you know that your condition demands it.
 You may even turn down offers for particular events or activities if you know it will be an issue to attend.

 Personally, I sometimes get overwhelmed in social situations due to the sheer volume of people present.
-In the past, I have ignored this build up and subsequently suffered an anxiety attack.
+In the past, I have ignored this build up and subsequently suffered an anxiety attack or panic attack.
 Now I make allowances for this and make sure to excuse myself for a time, until I feel okay again.
 I am intentionally hiding the symptoms of my anxiety.

-Our attempts to hide and manage our mental illnesses has caused people to believe that we don’t have one.
+Our attempts to hide and manage our illnesses has caused people to believe that we don’t have one.
 Thus, they may down play our claims, especially because…

 Conditions like anxiety, depression, OCD, dissociation and PTSD are all quite serious and have specific diagnostic criteria that need to be fulfilled to qualify.
 However, these conditions also have the problem of being generalised to everyday personality quirks or mood variations.
 People will claim that they are mentally afflicted, using those terms, when in fact they are merely having a bad day.